mkbabb/parse-that/README.md

 #### Caveats

 Though left recursion is supported, it's absolutely not optimal.
-If it can be factored out via the EEBNF parser generator generally the performance will quite fine, but if it cannot you may run into some performance issues.
+If it can be factored out via the BBNF parser generator generally the performance will quite fine, but if it cannot you may run into some performance issues.
 This stems, among other things, primarily from JavaScript's lack of tail call optimization.
 Again, see the [left recursion](./docs/left-recursion.md) document for more information.